ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 is another effective alternative.
 However, it is primarily beneficial for deep learning models.
-It proves to be costlier than both the normal approximation approach (method 1) and bootstrapping the test set (methodÂ 3), as it necessitates retraining the model.
-On the bright side, the outcomes derived from disparate random seeds provide us with a robust understanding of the modelâ€™s stability.
+It proves to be costlier than both the normal approximation approach (method 1) and bootstrapping the test set (method 3), as it necessitates retraining the model.
+On the bright side, the outcomes derived from disparate random seeds provide us with a robust understanding of the model's stability.

 ## Recommendations [](#recommendations)